We think we have something really special to offer at GGR, and we want you to be part of it.

-Since our opening in 2009, we have pressed several million records — over 8,000 individual vinyl releases.
-These titles range from widely distributed releases such as Jason Isbell & The 400 Unit – The Nashville Sound and Fleetwood Mac – Greatest Hits / 180 gram audiophile reissues such as Jaime Valle – ‘Round Midnight and Roy Orbison – In Dreams / indie releases such as Durand Jones & The Indications – S/T and Sarah Shook & The Disarmers – Sidelong / to private pressings such as Gary Wilson – You Think You Really Know Me and Matthew Logan Vasquez – Does What He Wants.
+Having the best machines in the business is one key element – but making vinyl records is not easy, and experience counts.
+Since our opening in 2009, we have pressed millions of records — over 10,000 individual vinyl releases.
+These titles range from widely distributed releases such as Jason Isbell & The 400 Unit – Reunions and Beyonce – Homecoming | 180 gram audiophile reissues such as Darren Korb – Songs of Supergiant Games and John Coltrane – Plays The Blues | indie releases such as Delvon Lamarr Organ Trio — I Told You So and Mavericks – En Espanol | to private pressings such as Black Unity Trio – Al-Fatihah and Liz Longley – Funeral For My Past.

 - Quality Control:

 Our primary focus in how we run our business is producing the highest quality records possible.
-We are obsessed with quality – we admit we are not the fastest pressing plant, or the cheapest – but we are confident that you will get the best product for your money when you enlist our services.
+We are obsessed with quality – we admit we are not the fastest pressing plant, or the cheapest – but we are confident that you will get the best records for your money when you enlist our services.

 - Customer Service: